 Shoe: This is where the cards are held before they are dealt.
 Some casinos use an automatic shoe, others use a traditional, non-electronic shoe.
 Some casinos also have a shoe with a card reader, so the card appears electronically on a screen at the table sometimes before the dealer has a chance to expose it.

 Tie: When the banker hand and the player hand total the same.
-Usually pays 8-1, although at Bovada Casino, the tie pays 9-1.
+Usually pays 8-1, although at Bovada, the tie pays 9-1.

 Additional Baccarat Terminology Questions: